MV Camilla Desgagnés

-MV Camilla D is a St Kitts and Nevis cargo vessel that has operated since 2003 in the waters of eastern and Arctic Canada.
+MV Camilla D was a St Kitts and Nevis cargo vessel that has operated since 2003 in the waters of eastern and Arctic Canada.
 Before that, the ship was sailing under the Finnish flag as MS Camilla, owned by Lundqvist Rederierna of Mariehamn, Åland Islands.
 The ship was built by Krögerwerft GmbH in Rendsburg, West Germany in 1982.
 As the ship operated out of Finnish and Baltic ports in winter mainly without icebreaker assistance, she has the highest Finnish-Swedish ice class of 1A Super.
+The vessel was beached May 28, 2022, at Alang, India for demolition.